 Can All Houseplants Go Outside in Summer?

 Not all, but many.
-Houseplants that do well in full direct sunlight and warm temperatures will thrive outdoors.
-Be careful putting plants that like full, but indirect sunlight because they will burn easily in direct sunlight.
+Houseplants that do well in full direct sunlight and warm temperatures thrive outdoors.
+However, be careful putting plants that like full but indirect sunlight because they will burn quickly in direct sunlight.

-No matter what type of plant it is though, you will need to properly acclimate your houseplants to being outdoors during the summer and stick to your normal care routine. you may need to water more frequently because it will be getting more sunlight and potentially growing at a much faster rate.
+No matter what plant it is, you will need to properly acclimate your houseplants to being outdoors during the summer and stick to your regular care routine.
+In addition, you may need to water more frequently because it will get more sunlight and grow much faster.

 10 Houseplants That Would Love to Go Outside During the Summer

 The ponytail palm can be grown outdoors in indirect or direct sunlight and prefers to have its soil dry up between waterings.
 Moving this plant outdoors should be done in phases, as it can shock the plant from indoors to direct heat.
 Once outside, this plant will love soaking up the summer sun.
 Buy Your Ponytail Palm HERE

 Croton plants love sunlight!
 Croton plants develop their best colors when grown in bright light.
 It will need to be watered deeply every week, but you may need to increase watering if you notice any wilting.
 Buy Your Croton HERE

 The hardy snake plant can take on any level of sunlight.
 They only need watering when the first inch of soil has completely dried out, possibly once a week or less.
 Snake plants are renowned for their tolerance to changes in light and water; as long as you’re checking in on it, this houseplant will do just fine in an outdoor space.
 Buy Your Snake Plant HERE